Darren McGregor

-Darren McGregor (born 7 August 1985) is a Scottish footballer who is a player/coach at Scottish Premiership club Hibernian.
+Darren McGregor (born 7 August 1985) is a Scottish football coach and former player, who is a coach at Scottish Premiership club Hibernian.

 McGregor has had two spells with Cowdenbeath during his career.
 In his first spell he made his professional debut before being released and then plying his trade in junior football with Arniston Rangers in Midlothian.
 McGregor returned to Cowdenbeath in 2008.

 He then played with St Mirren for four years, during when he suffered two serious knee injuries.
 After one season with Rangers, McGregor signed for Hibernian in 2015.
 He helped them win the Scottish Cup in 2016 and promotion in 2016–17.

 Career

 Cowdenbeath

 His senior career started with Cowdenbeath, where he played a role in the side that won the 2005–06 Scottish Third Division championship.
 McGregor was released at the end of that season and spent two years in junior football, before returning to Cowdenbeath at the start of the 2008–09 season.
 He played an important role over the next two seasons as the team were promoted to the Scottish First Division.